[For AWS Beginners] A 5-Minute Guide to Amazon ELB!

 It is the most widely used load balancer for web applications.

-It makes decisions based on the content of commands such as request commands, so it can also distribute traffic by directory in the destination URL.
+Because it makes decisions based on the content of requests and other commands, it can distribute traffic at the directory level of the destination URL.

-It is also possible to encrypt communication between instances and the load balancer.
+It can also encrypt communication between instances and the load balancer.

-It is also possible to specify an IP address as the distribution destination.
+Furthermore, it is possible to specify an IP address as the distribution destination.

 NLB NLB stands for Network Load Balancer.

-It operates at the transport layer (the layer responsible for controlling transmitted data) in the OSI reference model.
+It operates in the transport layer of the OSI reference model (the layer responsible for controlling transmitted data).

-Because it only sees fragmented data called packets, it cannot distribute traffic as precisely as ALB.
+Because it only sees fragmented data called packets, it cannot perform the same fine-grained distribution as ALB.

-Instead, you can set a static IP address as the distribution destination, or you can configure it to pass the IP address of the client accessing the server directly to the server.
+Instead, it can be configured to set static IP addresses as distribution destinations, or to transmit the IP address of the client accessing the server directly to the server.

 NLB is a modern load balancer designed to handle millions of requests per second while maintaining ultra-low latency and high throughput.

-NLB routes traffic to targets within a VPC and is capable of handling millions of requests per second while maintaining low latency.
+NLB routes traffic to targets within the VPC and can process millions of requests per second while maintaining low latency.

-It is an older type of load balancer among ELBs.
+It is an older type of load balancer within ELB.

 It provides basic load balancing across multiple EC2 instances and operates at both the request and connection levels.